 The same ethos of solar thermal functionality and design has also been used in other countries, including Lane Community College in the United States where Kingspan Solar Varisol evacuated collector tubes are arranged to provide shading in the summer to assist the passive cooling of the building while generating heat for hot water and giving privacy to the multiple floors of the lobby.

-In Switzerland, 124 Varisol DF split into rows of 11 and 9 tubes were again sized exactly to fit within a limited area in a three-storey building and are completely integrated into the structural design – as the balcony balustrade.
+In Switzerland, 124 Varisol DF split into rows of 11 and 9 tubes were again sized exactly to fit within a limited area in a three-story building and are completely integrated into the structural design – as the balcony balustrade.